yogendratamang48/ASPNET-Notes/Chapter4.md

 |1003|Ashish Thapamagar|ELX-014-407|22|
 ___
 >   `SELECT FullName, Roll FROM Student;`
-This query retrieves all students but only two columns FullName and Roll
+This query retrieves all students but only two attributes: FullName and Roll
 ### Result ###
 | FullName | Roll |
 | ------ | ----------- |